IsaacAlves7/apple-website-clone/README.md

-#  Apple Website 🌐
+#  Apple Website Clone 🌐
 I created a clone of the Apple Website using HTML5, Sass, JavaScript, FontAwesome, MaterializeCSS, PHP and PostgreSQL.

 ## Inspired by: